AtifChaudary/pdf_string_search_tool/README.md

 # Dependencies
 * PyMuPDF: A Python binding to the MuPDF C library, providing access to PDF parsing and rendering facilities.
 * Requests: An elegant and simple HTTP library for Python, allowing easy retrieval of content from URLs.

+# Disclaimer
+This tool is provided as-is, without any warranties or guarantees.
+Use it responsibly and ensure compliance with applicable laws and regulations when using it on PDF documents you do not own or have permission to access.